 c.
 Financing the Islamic centers and mosques established in non-Muslim countries, directed by faithful men with the aim of adopting valid methods to spread Islam in these countries.

 d.
-Financing the serious efforts exerted to support the Muslim minorities under non-Muslim rule.
+Financing the serious efforts exerted to support the Muslim minorities under the non-Muslim rule.

 ZAKAH ON INCOME

-Additional payment receive by an individual from their employer or individual itself in the form of physical energy or professional employment or physically for specific day, month and yearly also been required to pay zakat.
+Additional payment receives by an individual from their employer or individual itself in the form of physical energy or professional employment or physically for the specific day, month and year are also required to pay zakah.

 Employment income includes: –